 Thank you for joining the Keela Yoga Farm experience!
 We are very excited to have you and appreciate you choosing to spend your time with us.
 Please print this page off to make your travel here and your stay much easier.
-If you have any questions ask in the comment box below or send us an email.
+If you have any questions please send us an email.

 The nearest airports are Lisbon or Porto.